 The Suwannee River estuary (Figure 1) is one of the least developed coastal regions in the continental US as more than 30% of the land area and about 100 km of coastline is protected (Main and Allen 2007) and road and human population densities are among the lowest in Florida (Geselbrach 2007; Southwick Associates 2015).
 Loss of oyster reefs in this area is of conservation concern (Beck et al. 2000) as oyster reefs have large ecological and economic value.
 In this region, about 13% of private sector employment and 25% of all economic activity is related to natural resources (Southwick Associates 2015) including commercial shellfish harvest.
 Oyster reefs can form both intertidal and subtidal reefs, and the Big Bend is known for expansive intertidal reefs that occur in shallow water (<1-m depth) and often exposed to air during low tide.
 These intertidal reefs serve important ecological and hydrological roles in the region.
 Kaplan et al. (2016) suggested that intertidal oyster reefs in the Big Bend provide a keystone ecosystem service due to their physical orientation as linear chains parallel to the coastline.
 Likely because of the extremely low gradient of the Big Bend coastline, these parallel chains of reef can be found in series (multiple parallel chains) which may reflect other shoreline levels.
 We define these parallel chains as inshore oyster reefs, which occur closest to the present shoreline, nearshore reefs which are slightly further from shore, and offshore reefs as the furthest seaward reefs that face the open Gulf of Mexico.
 Because of this orientation, these reefs help to promote detention of freshwater and modulation of salinity to promote estuarine conditions (Kaplan et al. 2016).
 Bergquist et al. (2006) and Seavey et al. (2011) identified decadal changes in intertidal oyster reefs in this region.
 Seavey et al. (2011) used aerial imagery to document a 66% net loss in oyster area from 1982-2011, with offshore intertidal reefs experiencing an 88% loss, nearshore reefs 61% loss, and inshore reefs 50% loss.
-Reasons for intertidal oyster population decline in this area are unknown, but Seavey et al. (2011) proposed a relationship with changes in freshwater discharge from the Suwannee River leading to cascading increase in frequency of mortality events, eventual loss of nucleation sites for oyster spat, and an irreversible collapse of intact oyster reefs.
+Reasons for intertidal oyster population decline in this area are unknown, but Seavey et al. (2011) proposed a relationship with changes in freshwater discharge from the Suwannee River leading to cascading increase in frequency of oyster mortality events, eventual loss of nucleation sites for oyster spat, and an irreversible collapse of intact oyster reefs.
 Small-scale tests of restoring intertidal oyster reefs through construction of nucleation sites have suggested that nucleation sites are indeed limiting this population (Frederick et al. 2016, Kaplan et al. 2016) and larger restoration efforts are now underway.
 Here, we assess recent trends in intertidal eastern oyster populations (“oyster” hereafter) in the Suwannee River estuary, an area of high conservation value in the “Big Bend” region of the northeastern Gulf of Mexico, using fisheries independent data from irregular monitoring efforts.

 <A>Methods